How to Build a Quantum Supercomputer: Scaling from Hundreds to Millions of Qubits: Introduction: Past, present, and future challenges of building quantum computers

 While QEC is necessary, it is by no means sufficient for reliable large-scale quantum computation.
 When performing QEC, the operations on the physical qubits necessary to implement the QECC can eventually themselves add more errors than they are able to correct.
 Thus, achieving FTQC requires implementation schemes in which QEC succeeds in suppressing errors faster than it causes them.
 According to the threshold theorem, once the physical errors of the quantum system are below a certain threshold, the overhead of these schemes scales poly-logarithmically with the precision of computation~\cite{aharonov1997fault-tolerant,knill1998resilient,Kitaev_2003}.
 However, these schemes introduce substantial overhead in physical resources, whose estimation and validation is a critical step toward practical, cost-efficient realization of FTQC at utility scale.

-At the lowest level of the full stack --- the physical components for storing and processing quantum information --- we focus on superconducting qubits.
+At the lowest level of the full stack---the physical components for storing and processing quantum information---we focus on superconducting qubits.
 Historically, the success of superconducting qubits has come from a sustained focus on improving qubit coherence using different approaches.
 At present, although there are a variety of ideas on how to make further advances, there is sufficient justification for using advanced semiconductor processing and tools.
 This approach will need to be guided by and integrated with more complex device architectures and structures, such as bump-bonding and advanced packaging, which are designed around specific decoherence mechanisms such as large two-level state loss from amorphous insulators.

 These advances were also shaped by an understanding that qubit architecture would be improved by designs that turned off the qubit--qubit interaction, which does not occur naturally using simple coupling capacitors.
 The adjustable coupler was pioneered by UCSB and Google and is an example of careful systems engineering that was initially assessed skeptically by a majority of the superconducting qubit community.
 Although the adjustable coupler was significantly more complex, as it required using a qubit to turn interactions on and off, the reduction in crosstalk enabled Google to achieve the quantum supremacy milestone \cite{arute2019quantum}.
 Today, the adjustable coupler has been adopted and integrated into superconducting systems from IBM, USTC, Rigetti, and IQM.
 Alternative superconducting qubit architectures such as the fluxonium are only being realized \cite{fluxonium} thanks to the adjustable couplers technology.
 Further innovations which, like adjustable couplers, trade simplicity for performance are needed to push errors in large qubit systems to the $10^{-4}$ range.